SimonGoring/neotoma_paper/Neotoma_paper.md

 median age.
 In this example we average the younger and older ages to determine sample age.
-We recognize that this averaging of ages is likely to be methodologically indefensible in the scientific literature, but is sufficient for illustrative purposes here.Here we make use of the `reshape2` package [@reshape2007] to help manipulate data structures.
+We recognize that this averaging of ages is likely to be methodologically indefensible in the scientific literature, but is sufficient for illustrative purposes here.
+Here we make use of the `reshape2` package [@reshape2007] to help manipulate data structures.

 ``` {.r}